Antoine Drouot: Assessment

 In his biography in Nouvelle Biographie Générale Ch.
 Héquet wrote "France was astonished in 1814 to learn, that she had possessed for a long time the best officer of artillery in Europe".
 Napoleon called Drouot le Sage de la Grande Armée (the sage of the Grand Army).

+Drouot is one of a select group who were present at both the Battle of Trafalgar (1805) and the Battle of Waterloo (1815).

+Drouot's name is inscribed on the western pillar under the Arc de Triomphe.